Hawley, Missouri

-Hawley is an extinct town in Wright County, in the U.S. state of Missouri.
+Hawley is a ghost town in Wright County, in the U.S. state of Missouri.

 The community was located south of Missouri Route N approximately 5.5 miles northwest of Mountain Grove.
 Whetstone Creek flows past the west side of the location.

 A post office called Hawley was established in 1883, and remained in operation until 1906.
 The community has the name of the local Hawley family.